DominikHommer/DominikHommer/README.md

 - ⚡ **Fun Fact:** I love diving into datasets and finding patterns that tell a story.
 There’s something magical about turning data into insights!

 ## My Projects
+### Currently in Progress 🚧

-Here you'll find projects ranging from the simple to the complex, all showcasing my journey as a developer and my passion for artificial intelligence and data science.
-Whether it's building machine learning models, developing software in C++, or analyzing data, each project reflects my commitment to learning and growth in this dynamic field.
+I'm in the process of building up my GitHub repositories, moving projects from local storage to the cloud to share my journey as a developer more publicly.
+You'll soon find projects here ranging from the simple to the complex, all showcasing my passion for artificial intelligence and data science.

+Whether it's building machine learning models, developing software in C++, or analyzing data, each project is a reflection of my commitment to learning and growth in this dynamic field.
+Please note that this section is currently under construction as I work to upload and document my work.
+Stay tuned for updates!

 ---